digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 git cat-file -p (TREE)
 git cat-file -p (FILE)

 - if git handles everything through fingerprints, it checks whether the file or tree is already in the database.

-Author/date/message
-Parent(s)
-Tree-hash

 - file handling based on hashes/fingerprints.
 If one Bit changes, the hash changes completely
 - illustrate in a commit-chain (all child commits change - problematic if we want to work on the same tree)